Pratik128/Black-White-/README.md

-# Black-White-
+# Black & White
-These is a basic image gallery made from HTML &amp; CSS
+These is a simple image gallery made from HTML &amp; CSS